Col de la Madone de Gorbio Cycle Route

 If you choose not to bring your bike with you on your Monaco holiday - and with airlines charging carriage these days for your bike & the possibility of loss or damage to your pride and joy during transit, there are good reasons to leave your bike at home.
 Not to panic though, if you are a keen cyclist, there are several top notch rental stores in Monaco that will kit you out with the newest and best quality bikes for the duration of your holiday.

 If you are a casual cyclist, then these stores will also cater for you, with half day and full day rental options available.
-Helmets are not compulsory but are available to hire at all of the shops.
+Helmets are not compulsory but are available to hire at all of the shops and highly recommended.
 Monaco is laced with excellent cycle routes so you won't have to fight with too much traffic to enjoy the lovely surroundings - check out our cycle routes for inspiration.

 NB.
 The shops can help with mechanical repairs but their spares range will not cover a road bike in the event of breakages.
 Fortunately road bikes tend to be a more reliable mode of transport suffering fewer breakdowns than MTBs but it is well worth ensuring your bike has a full service before you travel.
 If you are not mechanically minded then your local independent bike shop can do this for you.
-Particular attention should be paid to your tyres and brakes - make sure both areas are in excellent condition.
-It’s always worth bringing a new spare tyre and a couple of extra inner tubes.
+Particular attention should be paid to your tyres and brakes - make sure they are in excellent condition.
+It’s always worth bringing a new spare tyre and a couple of extra inner tubes with you on your holiday.

 Many of Monaco's hotels welcome cyclists and will be able to offer storage rooms and bike racks - check before you book.